How to Choose a Domain Name for your Site

 If you are starting a new website, one of the big problems is to find out if your domain name is available.
 Of course, if you are looking for a .com web address, they are harder to source, as many have already been purchased.

-Visit a site like Google Domains or Cloudflare to see what domain name options are available.
+Visit a site like Google Domains or Cloudflare to see what domain name options are available from a hosting provider.
 If you cannot find your business name as a .com, then you can also consider some alternative domains or even a domain hack.

 There are many creative ways that you can create a clever domain name.
 If you visit Domain Hacks, you can try out an unconventional domain name that spells out the full name or title you are seeking.
 The site can often show you creative methods to have a shorter domain name than you might have imagined.